xlladdins/xll/docs/Excel4MacrosA-D.md

 **COPY.TOOL**(bar\_id, position)

-Bar\_id    specifies the number or name of a toolbar from which you want to copy the button face.
+Bar\_id&nbsp;&nbsp;&nbsp;&nbsp;specifies the number or name of a toolbar from which you want to copy the button face.
 For detailed information about bar\_id, see ADD.TOOL.

-Position    specifies the position of the button within the toolbar.
+Position&nbsp;&nbsp;&nbsp;&nbsp;specifies the position of the button within the toolbar.
 Position starts with 1 at the left side (if horizontal) or at the top (if vertical).

 **Related Functions**

-ADD.TOOL   Adds one or more buttons to a toolbar
+ADD.TOOL&nbsp;&nbsp;&nbsp;Adds one or more buttons to a toolbar

-GET.TOOL   Returns information about a button or buttons on a toolbar
+GET.TOOL&nbsp;&nbsp;&nbsp;Returns information about a button or buttons on a toolbar

-PASTE.TOOL   Pastes a button face from the Clipboard to a specified position on a toolbar
+PASTE.TOOL&nbsp;&nbsp;&nbsp;Pastes a button face from the Clipboard to a specified position on a toolbar

 Return to [top](#A)